jayfresh/sos-rn-prototype/DESIGN_NOTES.md

 * collecting card details in a form, and then tokenizing the card using the Stripe APIs - see `submitNewCreditCard` in the firestripe sample app - https://github.com/firebase/functions-samples/blob/master/stripe/public/index.html
+  * this approach choreographs the client creating entries in firestore, firebase functions responding to those to make calls to Stripe, the server subsequently creating further entries in firestore, and these then having an effect on the client
 * using a webview to host the Stripe checkout pages - see this article: https://medium.com/front-end-weekly/how-to-use-stripe-checkout-javascript-sdk-in-react-native-expo-app-without-ejecting-2020-sca-bb88cbde2ac2
   * note that a server-side call is required to setup a Checkout session for a Connected Account - https://stripe.com/docs/payments/checkout/connect
+  * as noted here, the client-side only integration (as shown in the above article) is not compatiable with Connect - https://stripe.com/docs/payments/checkout/client
+* we could create a booking object in firestore when the customer clicks to book a class
+  * then a firebase function could respond to this and make the appropriate checkout session call (getting the connected account ID from the teacher's user record)
+  * that session ID would be saved back on the booking, which the client would then see
+  * the client could then redirect to the Checkout page
+  * when the checkout is completed, a Stripe webhook can hit a firebase function, that can update the booking and (potentially) the client can pick up on this to terminate the checkout page...
+    * this is an example of using the `WebBrowser` module to open up a modal web browser and then detect when that is redirected back to the app - https://github.com/expo/examples/blob/master/with-webbrowser-redirect/app/App.js